Frequently Asked Questions about Community Grants

 Are there geographic restrictions?

 Organizations applying for a Community Partnership Program grant must be based in Oregon.
-All funds must be used to support efforts within Oregon.
+All funds must be used to support efforts within Oregon, including project staff and participant recruitment.

 Can an organization submit more than one proposal per cycle?
 Can an organization submit more than one proposal per cycle?